kejar31/VoronMods/CB-C2/Readme.md

 ---------------------------------------------------------------------------------------

 Note2: Also all testing has been done on only the wire glands listed in the BOM below..
-If you use anoother use it at your own risk of it not fitting
+If you use another, use it at your own risk of it not fitting

 ![1](./photos/1RC2.jpg)
 ---------------------------------------------------------------------------------------